 Guide to Deep Cleaning Your Washing Machine

-Deep cleaning your washing machine can be a simple do-it-yourself (DIY) task.
-Maintaining a regular deep-cleaning schedule will minimize buildup and ensure your machine works efficiently.
-Below, we’ll outline your necessary supplies and provide step-by-step instructions for cleaning top-loading and front-loading washing machines.
+Deep cleaning your washing machine is a simple DIY task.
+Below are instructions for cleaning top-loading and front-loading washing machines.

 To prevent mold growth in your front-load washer, leave the machine door open slightly after each wash cycle so it stays well-ventilated.